 - Does not lead to any kind of pain, body dysfunction, and discomfort.

 In Ayurveda, Menstrual flow is considered to be made up of Plasma and Blood tissues.
-These tissues are also the first ones to be exposed to any imbalance in Dosha and hence they get vitiated, leading to health issues such as cramps, anxiety, burning sensation, headaches, pain in back and abdomen, constipation, and bloating, etc. Here are the tips and regimen for a healthy and pain-free menstrual cycle:
+These tissues are also the first ones to be exposed to any imbalance in Dosha and hence they get vitiated, leading to health issues such as cramps, anxiety, burning sensation, headaches, pain in back and abdomen, constipation, and bloating, etc.

 - One needs to avoid excessive physical work.
 Since the body lacks energy, slow down during menstruation, take rest, and indulge in nil or relaxing activities such as slow walks, balancing yoga, and pranayama.
 Too much physical activity vitiates Vata Dosha and is often the reason behind delayed and painful periods for athletes.